19 Creative Money Gift Ideas Perfect for the Holiday Season

 5. Money in a Pizza Box

 Special delivery!
-Serve up some real dough by overlapping dollar bills into the shape of a circle to resemble slices of pizza.
+Serve up some real dough by overlapping dollar bills into the shape of a circle to resemble a pizza pie.
 To carry out this cash gift idea, buy an empty pizza box on Amazon or from a restaurant supply store.

 6. Money in a Candy Box